rolancerlaux/Data-Science/BMI_Classification/README.md

 # Cross-Validation project:

-This code consists of an exploratory data analysis and the validation of several machine learning models .
+This code consists of an exploratory data analysis and the validation of several machine learning models.

+**Question to be answered:** Which model perform better in this classification problem?

 ## About the data: